casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 This modality is an optional installation parameter and will default to the `false` if not provided.
 This

-> Before using this modilty, please understand the security implications of having automatic whitelisting of versioned contracts.
+> Before using this modality, please understand the security implications of having automatic whitelisting of versioned contracts.

 ## PackageOperatorMode